 Sugar.
-This would include regular sugar, brown sugar, powdered sugar as well as any sugar substitutes you might use.
-We have both stevia and monk fruit.
-All good for baking and whipping up some snacks.
-Especially when kids need something for their lunches or a tasty muffin for breakfast.
+This staple would include regular sugar, brown sugar, powdered sugar, and any sugar substitutes you might use.
+We have stevia and monk fruit, suitable for baking and whipping up some snacks, especially when kids need something for their lunches or a tasty muffin for breakfast.

 Yeast.
-I do not use this enough to buy a big canister of it, so I will pick up a couple of those three packets.
+I do not use this enough to buy a big canister, so that I will pick up a couple of those three packets.
 They are super cheap and can come in handy for said cinnamon rolls or pizza crust.

 Cocoa Powder.
-Cocoa powder is a necessity in our house.
-From chocolate peanut butter treats to chocolate cake to hot cocoa.
 We like chocolate, and this is a must.
+Cocoa powder is necessary for our house, from chocolate peanut butter treats to chocolate cake to hot cocoa.

 Mixes.
 I am not a fan of muffin mixes or cake mixes, but if you are, add these to the pantry staples list.
-Always good if your sweet, beautiful baby comes to you after dinner and says they need 24 cupcakes for a school party the next day.
+It’s always good if your sweet, beautiful baby comes to you after dinner and says they need 24 cupcakes for a school party the next day.

 Dried Milk.
 Sometimes you are out of milk and need some.
-Powdered milk works great for baking and also makes a lovely creamer for coffee in a pinch.
+Powdered milk works great for baking and makes a lovely creamer for coffee in a pinch.
+Adding chocolate syrup helps.
 I would not suggest drinking it straight, although my oldest doesn’t mind.
-Adding chocolate syrup helps.

 Powdered Eggs.
 These are fantastic for baking.
 Remember that scenario from above about the child needing cupcakes for school?
 Powdered eggs when you have no real eggs.
 Nobody will know any different.
 That is all.